eagraf/go-atproto-oauth/README.md

 # AT Protocol OAuth2 Go Example

-This is an example implementation of AT Protocol OAuth2 for Bluesky, written in Go.
-It demonstrates how to implement an OAuth2 server for the AT Protocol.
+This is a example project showing how to implement an Golang web service which uses atproto OAuth for authentication.

 [python-oauth-web-app](https://github.com/bluesky-social/cookbook/tree/main/python-oauth-web-app) is used as a reference for the implementation.